actuallyrizzn/Venice-AI-SDK/examples/README.md

 ## 📄 License

-These examples are provided under the same dual license as the main SDK:
+These examples are provided under the same dual license structure as the main SDK:
 - **Code/Software**: GNU Affero General Public License v3.0 (AGPLv3)
 - **Documentation/Examples**: Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA)

+The Python SDK code is licensed under AGPLv3, while all documentation and examples are licensed under CC-BY-SA 4.0.

 ## 🎉 Happy Coding!